leadtrip/mw-gradle-plugins/README.md

 `./gradlew hello`

-The HelloPlugin is also defined in buildSrc and uses the HelloTask, the plugin is applied in build.gradle, run the plugin task with:
+The DayOfWeek plugin is also defined in buildSrc, the plugin is applied in build.gradle, run the plugin's task with:

-`./gradlew bonjour`
+`./gradlew dayOfWeek`

 #### Standalone project
 Follow the instructions on the [file-based-plugin](https://github.com/leadtrip/file-based-plugin) to deploy to your local maven repo first.